-Taxable income of Israeli companies was subject to tax at the rate of 25% in 2016, 24% in 2017 and at the rate of 23% in 2018 and thereafter.
+Taxable income of Israeli companies was subject to tax at the rate of 24% in 2017 and at the rate of 23% in 2018, 2019 and thereafter.

 However, as discussed below, the rate is effectively reduced for income derived from our Technological preferred enterprise.